MastarCheeze/study-notes/computer-science/paper-1/cyber-security.md

 > -   Network (software)
 > -   Computer (hardware)

+-   Criteria (blacklist/whitelist)
--   Set criteria (blacklist/whitelist)
+    -   Set by user
-    -   Compare data with criteria
+    -   Data compared with criteria
-    -   Reject data from passing through \
-        if criteria is met
+    -   Block data if criteria is met
--   Close unused ports
+-   Block ports
+-   Block apps
+-   Notify user of blocks
--   Logs all attempts to access blocked websites
+-   Logs all blocks

 #### Used for